Brixen

 Besides the many missions, exercises, and training, the BRD Brixen also provides active on-call duty on weekends and holidays.
 This is further supplemented by various on-call duties for events such as mountain runs, toboggan races, or ski races.
 Another important aspect of our work is the many prevention events with schools, kindergartens, and other associations that are held throughout the year.

 Unfortunately, last year, 3 long-standing and dedicated members also ended their active service at BRD Brixen.
-Ploner Franz, with 45 years of membership, Obertegger Franz, with 53 years, and Preindl Anton, with 55 years, have shaped our rescue station for decades with their expertise, hard work, and commitment.
+Kinigadner Wolfgang, with 49 years of membership, Plank Konrad, with 48 years, and Tauber Josef, with 46 years, have shaped our rescue station for decades with their expertise, hard work, and commitment.
 For this, we would like to express our heartfelt gratitude to them.

-The Mountain Rescue Service in the AVS Brixen EO currently has a team of 38 people, including 33 active members and 6 candidates.
+The Mountain Rescue Service in the AVS Brixen EO currently has a team of 35 people, including 30 active members and 5 candidates.
+Three of our members are also active as dog handlers.

 Only with your support will we be able to continue saving lives in the future!!